seansovine/docker_mpi_example/README.md

 # Docker Compose MPI Cluster

-This project will be a simple Docker Compose configuration for an MPI cluster, with each node defined by a Dockerfile that provides the environment for OpenMPI to run in.
+This project is a simple Docker Compose configuration for an MPI cluster, with each node defined by a Dockerfile that provides the environment for OpenMPI to run in.
 The purpose is to provide a test environment for learning distributed computing with MPI on a single machine that is